Amarsah15/TIc-Tac-Toe/README.md

 A classic **Tic Tac Toe** game built using **HTML**, **CSS**, and **JavaScript**.
 Challenge your friends in a responsive and cleanly designed browser game!

+# Demo

+You can view the live demo of the Weather App [here](https://tic-tac-toe-three-lac-50.vercel.app/).

 ## 🎮 Features

 - ✅ Two-player game functionality